LucMekouar/prisoner-dilemma-study_v7/README.md

 ## This Repository

-This repository contains the code for an online experiment studying human cooperative behavior in human-machine interactions using the iterative Prisoner's Dilemma game.
+This repository contains the code and data for an online experiment studying human cooperative behavior in human-machine interactions using the iterative Prisoner's Dilemma game.
 The experiment is built using **jsPsych** and runs in participants' web browsers, hosted on Pavlovia.

 ---